echoes341/100-days-of-code/log.md

 ### Day 2: December 17, 2017
 **Today's Progress**: Today I made the first mysql<->go connection and implemented some "test" functions for it.

-**Thoughts:** Get stuck in a shadowed variable bug...
+**Thoughts:** Got stuck in a shadowed variable bug...
 At last I found that I was redefining DB inside main, so the global db variable was untouched.

 **Links to work:**